KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\models.py:35`

 **Description**:
-The `User.get_current_user` method in the `User` class is likely intended to retrieve or identify the currently authenticated or active user within the EeazyCRM system, although it currently does not return any value or perform any operations.
+The `User.get_current_user` method in the `User` class is likely used to retrieve the currently logged in or active user in the EeazyCRM application.
+It is probably called by various parts of the application where user-specific information or actions are required.

 ---